by-Philip/2048/README.md

 - [ ] Simplified JavaScript
 - [ ] Renewed UI for choosable themes

-<h2 align="center">Contributing</h2>
+##Contributing

 Changes and improvements are more than welcome!
 Feel free to fork and open a pull request.
 Please make your changes in a specific branch and request to pull into `master`!
 If you can, please make sure the game fully works before sending the pull request, as that will help speed up reviewing your request.

-<h2 align="center">License</h2>
+##License

-This repository licensed under the [MIT license](https://github.com/by-Philip/2048/blob/main/LICENSE.)
+This repository licensed under the [MIT license.](https://github.com/by-Philip/2048/blob/main/LICENSE)

-<h2 align="center">Contact</h2>
+##Contact

 If you have any questions or other matters that you would like to discuss with us.
-You can always reach us by [mail](mailto:contact@byphilip.ga.)
-We will do our best to respond as soon as possible.
+You can always reach us by [mail](mailto:contact@byphilip.ga) or [twitter.](https://twitter.com/_byPhilip) We will do our best to respond as soon as possible.